Carnagion/dissertation/interim/interim.typ

     )
 })

-#figure(revised-gantt, caption: [Revised Gantt chart], gap: 1em)
+#figure(revised-gantt, caption: [Revised Gantt chart], gap: 1em) <revised-gantt>

-// TODO: Find a better place to put this
+== Project Management

+The project was managed in a very Agile way with weekly (and sometimes bi-weekly) sprints, each having clear tasks to complete.
 Weekly meetings were held to discuss the project's progress, plan the tasks for the current week, and clarify any issues encountered.
 These were very effective at ensuring a constant flow of development without long breaks, and enabled the discovery and discussion of problems relatively early.

 == Contributions and Reflections